Trip Notes PDF

 Once outside the terminal the bus to Zadar stops on the right hand side.
 You need to get off at the main bus station in Zadar.
 The journey takes roughly 20 minutes and costs around 25Kuna (£2.80).

-We are based at the Hotel Spongiola for the duration of the trip.
-The hotel is 4 star accommodation with most of the rooms having sea views all helping to give this trip a more luxurious feel.
+We are based at the Hotel Sali for the duration of the trip.
+It sits in a tranquil bay with views of the mainland.
+This simple accommodation is ideally placed for our week of open water swimming.
 All rooms are based on twin-share and all have en-suite facilities.
 Single Supplements will apply and there is limited availability

-You should bring extra money with you to cover such items as entertainment, dinner, Krka National park entry, souvenirs, etc. The local currency is Croatian Kuna and it is advised to draw local currency out before arriving on the island.
-You can exchange currency at the post office or there is a cash machine at Sibenik.
-However, there are no cash machines/ATMs on Krapanj.
+You should bring extra money with you to cover such items as entertainment, dinner, souvenirs, etc. The local currency is Croatian Kuna and it is advised to draw local currency out before arriving on the island.
+You can exchange currency at the hotel or there is a cash machine on the island, however it is advisable to arrive with cash to avoid any problems.
 Most restaurants will need to be paid in cash and allow around 180 Kuna per day.
 This will vary per person.

 Passports and Visas